Blistt/MAL-Recommender-System---Personality/README.md

 # MAL-Recommender-System---Personality
-Pearsons r, k nearest neighbor Collaborative Filtering recommender system
+This is a Pearsons r, k nearest neighbor Collaborative Filtering recommender system